-Follow your IRA institution’s instructions exactly to avoid complications.
-Another option could that your 401(k) institution may be able to wire the funds to the IRA institution.
+Takeaway: Follow your IRA institution’s instructions carefully to avoid complications.
+Your 401(k) institution may be able to wire the funds to the IRA institution.
 So check with this institution to see what your options are for rolling your 401(k) into an IRA.
 And whether there are any fees for using this option.

 4. See what the procedure is to begin the rollover process

-In a direct IRA rollover, the funds are sent straight from your 401(k) into an IRA without you touching the funds.
-It is important that you specify a direct rollover so that you don’t have the check made payable to you and so there is not a mandatory 20 percent withholding.
+Takeaway: In a direct IRA rollover, the funds are sent straight from your 401(k) into an IRA without you touching the funds.
+It is important that you specify a direct rollover so that you don’t have the check made payable to you — triggering a mandatory 20 percent withholding for taxes.